usgs/landslides-thresholds/README.md

 This distribution includes source code files for the program *thresh* and two companion utility programs, *nwsfmt*, and *tsthresh*, as well as supporting shell scripts and Python scripts.
 It also includes sample data in the data folder and sample initialization files in the main folder.
 Empty folders for executable binaries, *bin*, are also included in the top-level directory.
 Although the scripts have been written to use relative paths as much as possible, certain paths in the shell scripts and python scripts will need to be localized for a particular installation.
 These include primarily the urls or paths for raw data from individual weather stations.
 Also threshold parameters in *thresh_in.txt* and in the Python plotting routines will need to be localized for your installation.

-A complete user guide for the program thresh is available as a USGS open-file report, Baum and others (in prep) online at https://dx.doi.org/[insertProductDOIhere]/
+A complete user guide for the program thresh is available as a USGS Techniques and Methods chapter, Baum and others (in prep) online at https://doi.org/[insertProductDOIhere].

 ### User Interface ###

 The program *thresh* and its companion utility programs, *nwsfmt*, and *tsthresh*, run from the command line and have limited user interaction.
 Each program uses an initialization file that contains basic data needed to run the program as well as the path names of other input files.
 The Python scripts are likewise designed to run from the command line.
 Shell scripts (or Windows batch files) control and integrate the operation of programs in this package with Unix or Linux commands on the system to automate the process of tracking rainfall thresholds.

-### Latest version (January 2017) ###
+### Latest version (Summer 2017) ###

 This release, 1.0.0a, is based on code that has been in use at the U.S. Geological Survey since 2006.
 We began work to modernize the Fortran code in 2013.
 Subsequently, in 2015, we began developing the python scripts used in processing files and plotting results.